aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}

 ### **Caption Font**
 ***Aspose.BarCode for Java*** does not provide the possibility to enable automatic font size adjustment depending on the size of a barcode label.
 Therefore, this parameter needs to be set manually.
 For top and bottom captions, it is possible to set the font, its style, and size independently.
-Caption font parameters can be adjusted using the [*Font*]() property of class [CaptionParameters]().
-By default, this property is set to Arial 8pt regular.
+Caption font parameters can be adjusted using methods of class [*FontUnit*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/FontUnit).
+By default, caption font is set to Arial 8pt regular.
-The barcode image below illustrates how the caption font can be displayed according to the desired settings.
+The barcode image below illustrates how the caption font can be displayed according to desired settings.

 <p align="center"><img src="captionfont.png"></p>